nachoverdon/wasted_on_slippi/README.md

 1. It uses `ui` module, which requires a few dependencies on Linux.
 Check [this link](https://github.com/vlang/ui#dependencies) for more info

 1. Run.
-Optionally add `-cflags '-mwindows'` so that it doesn't spawn a cmd window when exectued.
+(Optionally add `-cflags '-mwindows'` so that it doesn't spawn a cmd window when exectued if you don't plan to use it as a CLI)
 ```
 git clone https://github.com/nachoverdon/wasted_on_slippi
 cd wasted_on_slippi